matteoferla/DnD-battler/README.md

 # New
 The simulator relies on  creature information present in the `beastiary.csv` file.
 This file was kindly compiled by Jeff Fox.
 It contains all creature present in the D&D 5e SDR and is distributed under the following licence:
 Open Game License v 1.0a Copyright 2000, Wizards of the Coast, Inc. Copyright 2016, Wizards of the Coast, Inc.
-This f.

 #Documentation
 Welcome to the D&D Battle simulator.